 Battery Amp Hours Really Do Affect How Much Power Your Power Tool Delivers

-So for this Pro Tool Reviews Thursday Throwdown, we’re pulling in Makita’s 18V LXT 2.0Ah and 5.0Ah batteries to see just how much of an effect the bigger pack makes.
-We’ve also selected Makita’s XFD07 drill driver to help us with our testing.
+To address this apparent controversy, we grabbed Makita 18V LXT 2.0Ah and 5.0Ah batteries.
+We wanted to see just how much of a difference in power the bigger 5Ah battery pack makes.
+We selected the Makita XPH07 drill driver to help us with our testing.

-18V and 20V Max batteries use rows of 5 cells to reach 18 nominal volts.
+18V and 20V Max batteries both use 5 cells per row to reach 18 nominal volts.
 Each cell contributes 3.6 volts (4.0 volts Max) and the series connection between them brings it to a total of 18 volts (5 x 3.6).

-Makita’s 2.0Ah battery uses just 1 row of 5 cells.
-The 5.0Ah pack uses 2 rows attached to each other with a parallel connection.
-That keeps the voltage at 18 and doubles the amp hours to 5.0.
+The Makita 2.0Ah battery uses just a single row of 5 cells.
+The 5.0Ah pack uses two rows of battery cells attached to each other with a parallel connection.
+That keeps the voltage at 18 but doubles the amp hours to 5.0.

-Obviously, the 5.0Ah pack is more than double the amp hours of the 2.0Ah battery.
+You see, the 5.0Ah pack actually has more than double the amp hours of the 2.0Ah battery.
 That’s because they’re using different cells.
 They’re both 18650 sizes, but with different energy densities.
 So in addition to having double the cells, the 5.0Ah battery also has a higher energy density in each one.

 In general, higher amp hours mean more runtime and higher voltage means more power.

-You can read more about the relationship between voltage and amp hours here.
+Read more about the relationship between voltage and amp-hours.

 Makita 18V LXT 2.0Ah vs 5.0Ah Battery Comparison